RankBrain is the third most important ranking factor in Google. This guide covers everything you need to know about the Google RankBrain algorithm.

 - New

-Yes, meta descriptions don't directly help us with SEO.
-However, an optimized description can significantly increase the value of the CTR.
+Yes, meta descriptions don't directly help with SEO.
+However, an optimized description can significantly increase the CTR.

 How do we create meta descriptions that deliver results?

-- We add emotion to the description.
-Exactly as in the title.
+- We add emotion to the description, just like in the title.

 - We sell WHY someone should access our result.
 Is our content understandable?
 Based on studies?
 Funny?